 So you’ve created a new product and want to launch a company.
 That’s great, but do you know that getting good traction for a product launch is tantamount to trying to drive in snow?

-For entrepreneurs, often the most difficult part of launching a business is preparing financial projections.
+For them, often the most difficult part of launching a business is preparing financial projections.
 It may not be the most enjoyable task, but budgeting is imperative for maximizing performance.

 As you create a budget, make allowances for your new venture.
 You have to make sure you know how much money you need and when you’ll generate revenue.